contiv/vpp/docs/MANUAL_INSTALL_CAVIUM.md

 ```
 Then verify how describe above...
+COMMENT: what is this? ^^

 Note:
-To delete deployment issue the commnad: `kubectl delete deployment/nginx`
+To delete the deployment, issue the commnad `kubectl delete deployment/nginx`

 ### Uninstalling Contiv-VPP
 To uninstall the network plugin itself, use `kubectl`: